-Q: Who qualifies as a child for purposes of the direct cash payment?
+Q: Who qualifies as a child for purposes of the Economic Impact Payment?

 A: In general, a child is any dependent of a taxpayer under the age of 17.
+Find additional FAQs regarding children and your Economic Impact Payment HERE.

 Q: Do dependents, other than children under 17, qualify as a taxpayer for an additional \$500 per dependent?
 A: No, the additional \$500 per child is limited to children under 17.